 Best place to find information and services that your council provides...

-All 3 and 4-year-olds are entitled to a funded part-time Early Education Place.
-This means that your child will be eligible for up to 15 hours of funded early education a week, across a minimum of 38 weeks of the year.
-In St Helens, your child can take up their funded early education entitlement (FEEE) at a Local Authority-maintained school nursery or class, at a private nursery or playgroup or with a childminder.
+All 3 and 4-year-olds are entitled to a funded, part-time early education place.
+This means your child will be eligible for up to 15 hours of funded early education a week, across a minimum of 38 weeks of the year.
+In St Helens, your child can take up their funded early education entitlement (FEEE) at a local authority-maintained school nursery or class, at a private nursery or playgroup or with a childminder.

-Some 2 year olds are also eligible for funded 15 hours childcare.
+Some 2-year-olds are also eligible for funded 15 hours' childcare.
 The criteria for accessing this for your 2-year-old is stated below.
-As with 3 & 4-year-olds, up to 15 hours per week over a minimum of 38 weeks per year is available, depending on your family circumstances, with nurseries, playgroups or childminders.
+As with 3 and 4-year-olds, up to 15 hours per week over a minimum of 38 weeks per year is available, depending on your family circumstances, with nurseries, playgroups or childminders.

 You can search for childcare providers via our online directory and can express an interest with them, regardless of the age of your child, by taking the following steps:

 You can apply for a place: